-- 15.28 The Council and the Licensing Authority does have a preferred specific location for a large casino as part of the Royal Pier and Mayflower Park redevelopment project.
-This site was previously identified (amongst others) as part of the Council's submission to the Casino Advisory Panel.
-Other areas may be considered but would need to identify a very strong ability to deliver a similar scale of physical regeneration and other benefits.
-However it is expected that areas of Southampton that already have substantial visitor/tourists would be most likely to be successful due to the synergies that would be in place. - 15.29 Where an applicant presents proposals for consideration by the Licensing Authority, they will be required to prepare a draft Legal Agreement committing themselves to the proposals being made in advance of consideration by the Licensing Committee.
+securing the delivery of the benefits proposed.
 A decision by the Licensing Authority to approve an application will provide the requisite authority for the Council to enter into the Agreement, subject to any legal challenge to the Authority's decision.
-The form of such Legal Agreement will be provided in the application pack.
+The form of such Legal_Agreement will be provided in the application pack.
 In the event that the successful applicant fails to carry out the proposal in accordance with the Legal Agreement, the Licensing Authority may receive liquidated damages.
-Adherence to the Agreement will also be a condition on the Premises Licence so that a breach of the Agreement may result in a review of the Licence. - 15.30 In the event that the successful operator does not open a casino within the agreed timescale, then the licence will be revoked and the Licensing Authority may elect to run a new competition.
+Adherence to the Agreement will also be a condition on the Premises Licence so that a breach of the Agreement may result in a review of the Licence.

+15.5215.30 In the event that the successful operator does not open a casino within the agreed timescale, then the Llicensing Authority has the power to revoke and in doing so ce will be revoked and the Licensing Authority may elect to run a new competition.